Spokane Area Guide

 Locally owned and operated, Finder's Keepers offers a vast array of vintage clothes and custom jewelry from every era.
 One reviewer sums it up like this, "Fabulous finds await you at this unique boutique!
 One visit to this delightful shop will remind you why it's great to be a girl.
 The store sparkles!"

 Think of it as "pianos at twenty paces."
 It's the only dueling piano bar in the Inland Northwest, where local musicians do battle with pianos as their weapon of choice.
 A recent hotel guest called it, "One of the most relaxing bars to be in.
 The happy hour is great!
 And it's awesome to just lounge and listen to the live music while you're having a martini or two, which, by the way are yummy!"

 Riverfront Park in downtown Spokane covers more than 100 acres and features flower-bedecked paths, rides, spacious lawns, park benches, a variety of public art and venues including the INB Performing Arts Center and an IMAX Theater.
-Attractions include the Pavilion, an amusement park in the summer and an ice skating rink in the winter; a hand-carved 1909 Carousel; a giant Radio Flyer wagon that doubles as a slide,and gondola rides on the Spokane River.
+Attractions include the Pavilion, an amusement park in the summer and an ice skating rink in the winter; a hand-carved 1909 Carousel; a giant Radio Flyer wagon that doubles as a slide,and the SkyRIde gondola on the Spokane River.